ericmasiello/stylelint-config-ericmasiello/README.md

 ## stylelint-config-ericmasiello

-_"A slightly more opinionated stylelint configuration than stylelint-config-standard that also white-lists common SCSS directives"_
+_"A slightly more opinionated stylelint configuration than stylelint-config-standard that also white-lists common SCSS directives and enforces kebab-case BEM naming"_

 ### Install instructions